Gauthami-1/ECE445-Notebook/Gauthami/README.md

 **Date:**  March 1st, 2025
 **Objective:** Start PCB Design
 **Work Done:**
-- Created a PCB with two voltage regulators one to step down to 5V another to step down to 3.3V
-- Also created the connections to the Drivers to the ESP
+I helped add the PCB with two voltage regulators one to step down to 5V another to step down to 3.3V with Nandika.
+Then I created the connections to the Drivers to the ESP.
+Then I sent it to Jay to complete the PCB level design connections after completing all the schematic Design connections.
+Then after Jay laid out the components I completed the final PCB Gerber files to send to order.
-- Below I have attached an image of the PCB I had at the end of this
+Below I have attached an image of the PCB I had at the end of this task

 **Figure 1:** PCB Trial #1
 ![PCB Trial #1](PCBTrial1.png)